acsor/Nand2Tetris-Assembler/README.md

 ## Licensing
-Readers of this source code, especially students working to complete the assignment, should note that they are NOT allowed to own copies of this software **free of the copyright notice** of the source files.
+Readers of this source code, especially students working to complete the assignment, should note that they are NOT allowed to own entire or partial copies of this software **free of the copyright notice** of the source files.

 Refusing to do so makes you liable for copyright infringement.